 But what can be even more painful is the energy expenses caused by a poorly maintained A/C unit or the mountain of money you’ll fork over when that neglected unit fails!

-Did you know that according to the U.S. Department of Energy Air Conditioning acounts for 6% of all the electricity produced in the United States, at an annual cost of about $29 billion to homeowners.
+Did you know that according to the U.S. Department of Energy Air Conditioning accounts for 6% of all the electricity produced in the United States, at an annual cost of about $29 billion to homeowners?